AaronDavidNewman/Smoosic/README.md

 ## Changes to Smoosic

 Smoosic API (Feb, 2020)

 Introducing...the Smoosic API.
 I've made a few minor tweaks in the initialzaiton that make it possible to create a library version of Smoosic.
 This has no native GUI, so you can create your own, or just call the API and render some music.

+I created the following pens to help demonstrate how to use it.

 [Smoosic API](https://codepen.io/aarondavidnewman/pen/gOLgNEv)  This creates a simple HTML container, and renders a score in it.
 It demonstrates the mimimal objects you need to create, and how to update the model in such a way that your changes get rendered.